samishere27/servicenow-script-include-doc-generator/README.md

 This is a custom UI Page built in ServiceNow to auto-generate detailed documentation for Script Includes.
 It also analyzes function-level usage and documentation quality.

+To simply deploy this tool in servicenow, just download this XML Update set and import/preview/commit in the target instance.

 ## 🔍 Features
 - Select any Script Include from the instance
 - Auto-generate documentation Based on JSDoc comments format